instructure/pulsar/site2/docs/functions-runtime.md

   extraFunctionDependenciesDir:
   # Additional memory padding added on top of the memory requested by the function per on a per instance basis
   percentMemoryPadding: 10
+  # an instance of `org.apache.pulsar.functions.runtime.KubernetesManifestCustomizer` which can be implemented
+  # to inject customization of the generated k8s manifest, leave blank to use the default customization plugin.
+  # This class is passed the `customRuntimeOptions` flag passed to functions
+  kubernetesManifestCustomizerClassName:
+  # a string that is passed to the manifest customizer class, this config is used for all functions and is static
+  # (as opposed to the `customRuntimeOptions` which can be provided per function)
+  kubernetesManifestCustomizerConfig:
 ```

 If you have already run a Pulsar cluster on Kubernetes, you can keep the settings unchanged at most of time.